-Staff at half the student price plus VAT.
+Staff prices are half the student price plus VAT.

 Students will be greeted by their tutor, with a welcome talk followed by a brief tour of the centre.
 Allocation of wellies and waterproofs.